Finding the Best Places to Retire Since 2006!

 Crime Rate: Meets the national average

 Public Library?
 Yes, the Madison-Jefferson County Public Library.
-It has workshops geared toward older adults.
+It has workshops for older adults.

 Political Leanings: Conservative